WinVector/wrapr/extras/MacrosInR.md

 Basically `rlang` `quosure`s are sufficiently like `formula`s to run into the same issues (including [reference leaks](http://www.win-vector.com/blog/2014/05/trimming-the-fat-from-glm-models-in-r/)).
 Our advice is: [prefer avoiding complexity to getting better and working within complexities](http://www.win-vector.com/blog/2011/04/do-your-tools-support-production-or-complexity/).

-But enough theory, let's see `rlang` in action.
+But enough theoretical criticism, let's see `rlang` in action.

 <code>rlang</code> (parts of which are brought in by the <code>dplyr</code> package) can be demonstrated on one of the examples we already exhibited in the <code>bquote()</code> section of this note as follows.